 Student of the Law

-From 1994 until 2000, Flynn was an Assistant Professor and Director of Legal Studies at the University of Detroit Mercy.
+From 1994 until 2000, Tim was an Assistant Professor and Director of Legal Studies at the University of Detroit Mercy.
 He is published in the UDM Law Review with an article on civil rights claims in the law enforcement seizure context.
-Flynn trained paralegals in all aspects of assisting attorneys in the private firm context.
+Mr. Flynn trained paralegals in all aspects of assisting attorneys in the private firm context.
 He published a comprehensive article on this subject in the Michigan Bar Journal.
-This experience serves Flynn’s present clients through his utilization of a highly-trained staff of paraprofessionals that effectively deliver timely legal services for reasonable fees.
+This experience serves Tim's present clients through his utilization of a highly-trained staff of paraprofessionals that effectively deliver timely legal services for reasonable fees.

 Bar Memberships and Associations

-After a quarter-century of bar membership, Timothy P. Flynn is a member of the State Bar of Michigan’s Master Lawyer section.
+After a quarter-century of bar membership, Mr. Flynn is a member of the State Bar of Michigan’s Master Lawyer section.
 He is active in the family and criminal law sections of both the State Bar of Michigan and the American Bar Association.
 Also, he is a member of the Michigan Guardianship Association.

-A sustaining member of the Oakland County Bar Association, Flynn served as Chair of the Family Court Committee [2018-2019] and the Criminal Law Committee [2013-2014].
-Flynn is a frequent contributor to the OCBA’s monthly newsletter; here is his most recent published article on Digital Domestic Violence.
+A sustaining member of the Oakland County Bar Association, Tim served as Chair of the Family Court Committee [2018-2019] and the Criminal Law Committee [2013-2014].
+Mr. Flynn is a frequent contributor to the OCBA’s monthly newsletter; here is his most recent published article on Digital Domestic Violence.
 Also, he has been a member of the Citizens Alliance for Oakland County Circuit and Probate Courts since 2004, presenting monthly instruction and mentorship to members of the public appointed to serve as an adult guardian.
 He also is a member of both the Clarkston Area and Waterford Area Chambers of Commerce.